xnyan/domino/README.md

 ./sbin/build.sh settings.sh

 If the building fails due to missing dependencies, use [govendor](https://github.com/kardianos/govendor) to fetch the dependency libs.
-An alterative is to update to GO 1.15+ to use [GO modules](https://blog.golang.org/migrating-to-go-modules).
+An alterative is to upgrade to GO 1.15+ to use [GO modules](https://blog.golang.org/migrating-to-go-modules).

 Start Domino replica servers: